 PhD in Health Economics, University of Birmingham, 2007

 MSc Applied Meteorology and Climatology, University of Birmingham, 1995

 Sue Jowett qualified with a BSc (Hons) in Geography from the University of Bristol in 1993 and went on to complete an MSc in Applied Meteorology and Climatology at the University of Birmingham in 1995.
 She joined the Department of Primary Care and General Practice (now Primary Care Clinical Sciences) in 1995 as a Research Associate and became a Research Fellow in 2001.

-The majority of Sue’s published work to date has been in the area of economic evaluation alongside interventions for the prevention of cardiovascular disease, working alongside colleagues in Primary Care Clinical Sciences.
+The majority of Sue’s published work to date has been in the area of economic evaluation alongside interventions for the prevention of cardiovascular disease, and management of musculoskeletal disease working alongside colleagues in the Primary Care departments of Birmingham and Keele Universities respectively.
 Initially, she worked on three large clinical trials (SAFE, SMART, BAFTA) which looked at screening for Atrial Fibrillation (AF), Self-Management of Anticoagulation, and treatment of AF in the over 75s respectively.
-Her expertise in this area has led to further collaboration on cardiovascular projects, and she currently oversees the health economics modelling undertaken on an NIHR-funded Stroke Prevention programme grant, and Theme 7 (Optimisation of the Management of Stroke and Transient Ischaemic Attack) of the Birmingham and Black Country CLAHRC.
+Her expertise in this area has led to further collaboration on cardiovascular projects, and she has overseen the health economics modelling undertaken on an NIHR-funded Stroke Prevention programme grant, and Theme 7 (Optimisation of the Management of Stroke and Transient Ischaemic Attack) of the Birmingham and Black Country CLAHRC.
 She has also advised the NICE Guidelines Development Group on the health economics modelling undertaken for the blood pressure diagnosis section of the Hypertension Guidelines.